xeptore/grayscaler-benchmarks/README.md

   cmake version 3.20.5
   ```

+## Algorithm

+The overall algorithm of all implementation models is as the following:

+1. Read the input image
+2. Load the entire image into memory (RAM or GPU DRAM)
+3. Start timer
+4. Transform image (launch threads in multi-threaded implementation)
+5. Gather results
+6. Stop timer
+7. Print elapsed execution time
+8. Write results to output image file
+9. Clean any allocated memory

+## Limitations

+Current implementation uses `libjpeg` for reading, manipulating, and writing jpeg images.

 ## Results

 Results are average of _only processing time_ of executing the same implementation with different configuration parameters `2000` times: